oonuroo/ProtT5-SAE-Interpret/README.md

-## The aim of the project: Interpreting Disordered Proteins using Sparse Auto-Encoders and pLMs
+### The aim of the project: Interpreting Disordered Proteins using Sparse Auto-Encoders and pLMs
+# Steps have been taken:
+-